gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 tiny yellow flame bit into her hand like a drill bit.
 She clamped her teeth together to stifle a scream, and only then realized that her right arm had thrust the knife it was holding into the wound in Razi's side.
-She couldn't feel it at all---it was moving of its own volition, probing the wound with the knife.
+She couldn't feel it at all–it was moving of its own volition, probing the wound with the knife.

 "Hold!"
 Lady Kembe snapped.
 "Hold fast!"
 Erileine bit down on another scream.
 Saints, saints, saints, it hurt.
 It hurt like nothing she had ever imagined.
 She dug her fingers into the candle.  *Don't let go, don't let go,* she told herself over and over.
-Tears ran down her face.  *Don't let go...*
+Tears ran down her face.  *Don't let go…*

 Her right hand swept the blade back and forth over the wound as if spreading honey on a piece of bread.
 The wound shrank, its sides